www-splitcells-net/net.splitcells.network/projects/net.splitcells.os.state.interface/doc/tasks.md

       1. https://opensource.stackexchange.com/questions/668/are-there-reusable-clas
       1. http://www.apache.org/licenses/#clas
 1. Support alternative repo managers.
-# Ideas
-1. Support partial installation of repository.
-   In this case only scripts related to a topic or program are installed.
-   This requires that the repository has a certain structure.

 This file is licensed under the Creative Commons Attribution-ShareAlike 4.0 International Public License.